Skip to main content

 Festive

-Deep-fried milk balls soaked in sugar syrup flavored with rose water and cardamom.
-It's a popular dessert served during festivals and celebrations.
+Deep-fried milk-solid balls soaked in a sugar syrup scented with rose water and cardamom.
+It turns up at festivals and celebrations.

 vegetarianContains: Dairy